-Many plants have ‘lily’ as part of their common name (such as daylily or peace lily) are not true lilies.
+Many plants have ‘lily’ as part of their common name (such as daylily or peace lily) but are not true lilies.
 True lilies belong to the genus Lilium.
 They grow from bulbs made of fleshy, overlapping scales with no protective covering.

 True lilies have stiff stems with relatively narrow strap like leaves from top to bottom.
 Large, showy flowers develop at the tip of each stem.
 These flowers may be trumpet-shaped, bowl shaped, or bell shaped with reflexed petals.
 They may nod downward, face outward, or turn upwards and they come in a wide variety of colors. many are also delightfully fragrant.